 - Slowly add chicken stock to the roux continually whisking until it is all incorporated.
 Then add 1/2 and 1/2 and stir to combine.

 - Allow to simmer on medium heat for 20 minutes.

-- Add broccoli, carrots (if desired...I like mine without the carrots but to be a true copycat of Panera carrots are included), and the onions.
+- Add broccoli and carrots (if desired...I like mine without the carrots but to be a true copycat of Panera carrots are included).
 Reduce heat to low and simmer for 25 minutes.